IT21161674/Ayuraura/README.md

 ## How It Works

 1. Mobile App Development
-Tools:
+-Tools:
-	•	Android Studio
+	-•	Android Studio
-Framework:
+-Framework:
-       • Flutter
+       -• Flutter
-Language :
+-Language :
-	•	Floutter
+	-•	Floutter
-Libraries/SDKs:
+-Libraries/SDKs:
-	•	CameraX: For camera access and processing.
+	-•	CameraX: For camera access and processing.
-	•	ML Kit: For on-device AI processing (optional).
+	-•	ML Kit: For on-device AI processing (optional).
-	•	ngrok: For API Design
+	-•	ngrok: For API Design

 2. Backend Development
-Language/Frameworks:
+-Language/Frameworks:
-	•	Python: Backend logic and AI model integration.
+	-•	Python: Backend logic and AI model integration.
-Frameworks:
+-Frameworks:
-	•	Flask
+	-•	Flask
-Libraries for Backend:
+-Libraries for Backend:
-	•	ngrok: For REST API design.
+	-•	ngrok: For REST API design.
-	•	Gunicorn: For deploying Python applications.
+	-•	Gunicorn: For deploying Python applications.
-	•	PyJWT: For authentication (if needed).
+	-•	PyJWT: For authentication (if needed).
-Database Options:
+-Database Options:
 	- Firebase Firestore

 3. AI and Machine Learning
-	•	Libraries:
+	-•	Libraries:
-	•	TensorFlow or PyTorch: For creating stress prediction models.
+	-•	TensorFlow or PyTorch: For creating stress prediction models.
-	•	Scikit-learn: For classical ML models like Random Forest or SVM.
+	-•	Scikit-learn: For classical ML models like Random Forest or SVM.
-	•	OpenCV: For real-time eye tracking and image processing.
+	-•	OpenCV: For real-time eye tracking and image processing.
-	•	Additional Tools:
+	-•	Additional Tools:
-	•	NumPy: For numerical computations.
+	-•	NumPy: For numerical computations.
-	•	Pandas: For data manipulation and analysis.
+	-•	Pandas: For data manipulation and analysis.
-	•	Visualization:
+	-•	Visualization:
-	•	Matplotlib or Plotly: For visualizing trends and stress predictions.
+	-•	Matplotlib or Plotly: For visualizing trends and stress predictions.

 4. Data Handling and Security
-	•	Dependencies:
+	-•	Dependencies:
-	•	Cryptography: For encrypting sensitive data.
+	-•	Cryptography: For encrypting sensitive data.
-	•	Bcrypt: For securely hashing passwords.
+	-•	Bcrypt: For securely hashing passwords.
-	•	For API Communication:
+	-•	For API Communication:
-	•	Requests: For handling API requests.
+	-•	Requests: For handling API requests.

 5. User Interface (UI/UX)
-	•	Android Libraries:
+	-•	Android Libraries:
-	•	Material Components: For modern
+	-•	Material Components: For modern

 ---